 Film Industry Role: Production Designer

-Major Awards and Nominations: Oscar winner for Best Art Direction-Set Decoration and a BAFTA nomination for Best Production Design (1994)
+Major Awards and Nominations: Oscar winner for Best Art Direction-Set Decoration and a BAFTA nomination for Best Production Design.

 Allan Starski is one of the top Production Designers working today with more than 45 Production Design credits.
 He has collaborated with directors such as Roman Polanski, Steven Spielberg, Andrzej Wajda, Fatih Akim, Peter Webber, among many other notable names.

-Starski also has an impressive body of work in on stage productions, having collaborated with acclaimed professionals such as Arthur Miller, Aleksander Bardini and Andrzej Tapicki.
+Starski also has an impressive body of worked on stage productions, having collaborated with acclaimed professionals such as Arthur Miller, Aleksander Bardini and Andrzej Tapicki.